lpreimesberger/bitbox-flutter/README.md

-# Bitbox lite
+# Baby Bitbox

 *NOTE* - this is a fork of what appears to be an abandoned library updated with current deps.
 Updated versions are tagged as baby*.

 Lite version of [Bitcoin.com's Bitbox JS library](https://developer.bitcoin.com/bitbox/) for building Bitcoin Cash apps in Flutter.
 Integrated to Bitcoin.com's REST API.

+Want the original?
+It's [here](https://pub.dev/packages/bitbox)

 Works with mainnet and testnet.
+Pointycastle does not support Web - but this should run on other platforms.

 ## Getting Started